Skip to content

 Weather considerations

-Consider including species in a mix that are not frost tolerant, especially on difficult-to-traffic land or when labour availability could limit opportunities to terminate the cover crop.
+Always consider the frost tolerance of species in a mix, especially on difficult-to-traffic land or when labour availability could limit opportunities to terminate the cover crop.

 While some species, such as buckwheat, are reliably killed by frost, others, such as phacelia, are not.

-Information on sensitivity to frost is available on the species selection page.
+Frost-sensitivity information (winter hardiness) is published on the species selection page.

 (Image: David Purdy Soils)